benroywillis/Algorithms/README.md

 ```
 and your halide will build and run!

-To gather runtime information for your program, pass the following argument flags into the CFLAGS var in the Makefile:
+To optimize your program fully and gather runtimes for it, pass the following variables when calling the Makefile:
+ * OPFLAG=-O3 - set the optimization level of the front-end LLVM compiler that compiles the Halide program's generated LLVM IR.
+Set this to the highest level (O3) for optimal performance
+ * DEBUG=-g0 - set this to no debug symbols (-g0) for optimal performance
+ * HALIDE_THREADS=4 - defaults to 1.
+This is a dynamic flag to the Halide executable, so you can change this flag without rebuilding the Halide application
+ * HALIDE_AUTOSCHEDULER=Anderson2021 - defaults to Adams2019 for CPU.
+If you want to compile toward your GPU, pass Anderson2021
  * TIMINGLIB_SAMPLES=15 - control how many timing samples will be collected for your program.
 Each sample is the median time of all TIMINGLIB_ITERATIONS executed per sample
  * TIMINGLIB_ITERATIONS=15 - control how many iterations take place for each TIMINGLIB_SAMPLE
- * PRINT_TIMES - print each time sample that is collected.
+ * PRINT_TIMES=1 - print each time sample that is collected.
 Each measurement is in seconds.
- * HALIDE_THREADS=4 - defaults to 1.
-This is a dynamic flag to the Halide executable, so you can change this flag without rebuilding the Halide application
- * OPFLAG=-O3 - set the optimization level of the front-end LLVM compiler that compiles the Halide program's generated LLVM IR.
-Set this to the highest level (O3) for optimal performance
- * DEBUG=-g0 - set this to no debug symbols (-g0) for optimal performance

 An example of a configured Halide build-and-run for CPU:
 ```command